 I came across two fundamental articles with points of views I didn’t yet have.
 For this spark of inspiration, and what followed, I am eternally grateful.

-Do yourself the favor if you’re currently in college: read both.
+Do yourself the favor if you’re currently in college or contemplating it: read both.

 Each have an enormous amount of value and will uproot your belief systems so you can live a freer life.